 So here's the deal…don't pick up a box of dryer sheets or fabric softener and expect to see a list of ingredients like you would a box of cereal.
 That is because there are no laws in place which require the manufacturers of these products to list all the chemicals used.

-Often times what you will see listed is something along the lines of “biodegradable cationic softeners”.
+Often, what you see listed is something along the lines of “biodegradable cationic softeners”.
 These so-called softeners that make our clothes fluffy and static-free, are toxic chemicals which build up in our body, and, over time can wreak havoc on our nervous system.

 Studies have looked at what chemicals are “released” by laundry products, like dryer sheets, since manufacturers don't have to disclose the ingredients used in them.
 One study found more than 25 “volatile” air pollutants — including carcinogens, acetaldehyde and benzene.
 Another, found the fumes to cause irritation of eyes, nose, throat, and lungs.